 A report on our June visit to Terra Nova School appeared in the October '09 edition of BMFA news,

-You can read the .pdf file here read the BMFA report
+You can read the .pdf file here

-As you can see above our treasurer Phil, recently acquired a new Skylark,
+As you can see above our treasurer Phil, recently acquired a new Skylark, it appeared at the strip soon after our Subs had been collected!

 but we trust him with our money!!